Zaa-Shreyas/Zaa-Shreyas/README.md

 ## 🌿 About Me

-I am a **curious learner** who enjoys exploring how technology can be applied to
+I am an **aspiring developer** who enjoys exploring how technology can be applied to
 solve **everyday, real-world problems** in creative and accessible ways.

 Currently, I am: